MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/dotnet-core.md

 ## How to use the System Browser (i.e. the default browser of the OS)

-MSAL needs to listen on on `http://localhost:port` and intercept the code that AAD sends when the user is done authenticating.
+MSAL needs to listen on on `http://localhost:port` and intercept the code that Azure AD  sends when the user is done authenticating.

 To achieve this: